SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

 # How to consume & maintain public content with Azure Container Registry Tasks

 An Azure container registry hosts your container images and other [OCI artifacts][oci-artifacts] in a private, authenticated environment.
-However, your environment may have dependencies on public content such as public container images, [helm charts][helm-charts], [OPA][opa] Policies or other artifacts.
-For example, you might run [nginx] for service routing or `docker build FROM `[alpine][alpine-public-image] by pulling images directly from Docker Hub or another public registry.
+However, your environment may have dependencies on public content such as public container images, [helm charts][helm-charts], [Open Policy Agent (OPA)][opa] policies or other artifacts.
+For example, you might run [nginx] for service routing or `docker build FROM` [alpine][alpine-public-image] by pulling images directly from Docker Hub or another public registry.
 As upstream changes occur, this article will explain how to import and maintain these public artifacts.

 For more information about the risks introduced by dependencies on public content and best practices see the [OCI Consuming Public Content Blog post][oci-consuming-public-content].